 Arts and Crafts Vendors

-More than 80 artists and crafts people with handmade wares will line Main Street from First to Fifth Avenues.
-Don’t miss the unique shopping opportunities.
+More than 100 artists and crafts people with handmade wares will line Main Street from First to Fifth Avenues.
+Don’t miss the unique shopping opportunities!

 Street Festival Food & Beer Tent

-Old favorites like corn dogs, funnel cakes, fried catfish, and chicken tenders will join some newer offerings in three dedicated food zones: around the Public Square, on Fourth Avenue South, and on 4th Avenue South.
+Old favorites like corn dogs, funnel cakes, fried catfish, and chicken tenders will join some newer offerings in four dedicated food zones: around the Public Square, on 3rd Avenue South, and on 4th Avenue South.
 A beer tent will be located on 4th Avenue South.

 The Great Pumpkin